Virginia Tech® home

 Roommates

 After you’ve submitted your housing contract, you might be wondering, “Where am I living?
 Who is my roommate?”
-Most students will select their room assignment; however, final room assignments for fall semester will be posted in the StarRez Portal at the end of July/start of August.
+Most students will select their room assignment; however, final room assignments for fall semester will be posted in the StarRez Portal in late July or early August.
 You will receive information on how to access your housing assignment, roommate information, and move-in instructions at your @vt.edu email address.

 Check out this advice about living with a roommate, suitemates, or hallmates.